Legacy of the Great Irish Famine: The Famine in song

 "Crucán na bPáiste had become a claw in my gut – and my pilgrimage.
 Over many months it inched out in me its cry...focal by focal...line by line...until I was set free and it had found its epiphany.
 I had learned to keep out of the way...let the song write itself.
 This, I suppose is the real answer to the question with which we started.
 The truly special songs write us...we don't write them; we don't find them...they find us".

 Another of Graham's Famine songs, "Ochón an Ghorta Mhóir / Lament of the Great Hunger", was commissioned by the Irish Government, as part of the Ceól Reoite (Frozen Music – after Goethe's 'Architecture is frozen music') Millennial Project.
 Fourteen Irish composers were asked to pick a monument of national significance and to write a piece of music/song which would release from it the music frozen within.
-Graham chose the Curvilinear Glasshouses at Dublin's National Botanic Gardens, constructed at the time of An Gorta Mór, by monies diverted from research to find a cure for the potato blight afflicting Ireland.
+Graham chose the Curvilinear Glasshouses at Dublin's National Botanic Gardens (Ireland), constructed at the time of An Gorta Mór, by monies diverted from research to find a cure for the potato blight afflicting Ireland.
 The glasshouses looked down over the Gardens' 'vegetable patch', where the blight was first discovered in Ireland in August 1845.
 Graham has described the 'frozen music' locked within the architecture of the Curvilinear Glasshouses as 'a lament for a famished people'.
 A song for unaccompanied voice it has been recorded by Róisín Elsafty, on the Ceól Reoite album and as a 'hidden track' by Cathy Jordan on the Dervish album, Spirit.
 The song was also performed by Nuala Ní Chanainn in the 2002 production of Aistir/Voyage by the Swiss-based, Cathy Sharp Dance Ensemble.